haohaostats/caabgp/README.md

 Gaussian-process Bayesian optimization design for personalized combination dose-finding trials.

-The package is designed as a reusable trial-design engine rather than a paper-specific simulation script.
+The package is designed as a reusable trial-design engine.

 ## Installation